-Join Scott Gardner for an in-depth discussion in this video Adaptive layout, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Adaptive layout, part of iOS App Development: UI with Visual Tools.

 - Adaptive layout allows us to design user interfaces using a single storyboard that will look great on multiple devices with varying screen sizes and in different orientations.
 While auto layout provides a way to dynamically lay out content, adaptive layout provides a way to dynamically add, remove, or change content based on certain sizes, which are referred to as size classes.
 Rather than thinking about pixel or point dimensions, adaptive layout relies primarily on just two traits, horizontal size class and vertical size class.